We accept PayPal, Visa & Mastercard

 drinks, secrets, and laughs at the local bar while working together

-on the factory floor in Reading, Pennsylvania, where the author spent
+on the factory floor in one of the poorest cities in America –

-themselves pitted against each other in a heart-wrenching struggle to
+each other by big business in a heart-wrenching struggle to stay

-stay ahead.
-The changes are followed by a horrific crime, which
+ahead.
+The changes are followed by a horrific crime, which shocks the

 internationally acclaimed Oregon Shakespeare Festival in Ashland,